aurmil/magento-customize-price-filter/README.md

 This extension allows you to set the exact price ranges you need and to disable subtraction of 0.01.

 ## Compatibility

 Tested on Magento CE 1.6 - 1.9

 Michele Marcucci forked v1.0 of this module to make a [compatibility fix for Magento CE 1.5](https://github.com/michelem09/MagentoCustomizePriceFilter).
 Current version of this module should be already compatible (not tested).

 ## Notes

 * Free and open source
 * Fully configurable
 * Bundled with English and French translations

 ## Installation
-Just download the "app" folder and paste it into the root directory of your Magento application.
-It will be merged with the existing "app" folder.

 No Magento files will be modified but following classes will be extended and some of their methods overridden:

 * Mage\_Catalog\_Model\_Layer\_Filter\_Price
 * Mage\_Catalog\_Model\_Resource\_Layer\_Filter\_Price

+### Manually

+* Download the latest version of this module [here](https://github.com/aurmil/magento-customize-price-filter/archive/master.zip)
+* Unzip it
+* Move the "app" folder into the root directory of your Magento application, it will be merged with the existing "app" folder

+### With modman

+* ```$ modman clone git@github.com:aurmil/magento-customize-price-filter.git```

 ## Usage

 In __System > Configuration > Catalog > Catalog > Layered Navigation__, this extension adds two new options: __Price Ranges__ and __Subtract 0.01 from the highest value of each price range__

 ![](http://4.bp.blogspot.com/-ubCE1QQ-XSs/UHkh7AbIvBI/AAAAAAAALMg/dACSlC0T6Xw/s1600/price-ranges.png)